pyth-network/governance/docs/pips/operational/op-pip-6.md

 The new feature implemented in the Entropy contracts enables users to register a callback when they request for a random number.
 This callback is automatically called by the Entropy contracts once the request is fulfilled, streamlining the process and improving the developer experience by necessitating only a single transaction.

 ## Implementation Plan
-* Discuss [Proposal](https://proposals.pyth.network/?tab=proposals&proposal=7GtMSk193YaxCNjtiub4ksyip9ZwsFu2TD77rk3t7Be5): `7GtMSk193YaxCNjtiub4ksyip9ZwsFu2TD77rk3t7Be5` for upgrading testnet contracts.
+* Discuss [Proposal](https://proposals.pyth.network/?tab=proposals&proposal=7GtMSk193YaxCNjtiub4ksyip9ZwsFu2TD77rk3t7Be5): `7GtMSk193YaxCNjtiub4ksyip9ZwsFu2TD77rk3t7Be5` with Pyth community.
-* Discuss [Proposal](https://proposals.pyth.network/?tab=proposals&proposal=7SK1LwYSxspoE8ub2x3PTi6JbEr3C6sa8gjutC4Mb3SD): `7SK1LwYSxspoE8ub2x3PTi6JbEr3C6sa8gjutC4Mb3SD` for upgrading mainnet contracts.

 * Relevant commits:
     * https://github.com/pyth-network/pyth-crosschain/commit/e7bf47a18e2d9a9d983214342540691c1bada52e